biolab/orange3/doc/visual-programming/source/widgets/data/paintdata.rst

 .. figure:: icons/paint-data.png

 Paints data on a 2D plane.
-You can place individual data points or use a brush to paint larger data sets.
+You can place individual data points or use a brush to paint larger datasets.

 Signals
 -------